apoz/flash-cards/Terraform.md

 Terraform performs a refresh, unless explicitly disabled, and then determines what actions are necessary to achieve the desired state specified in the configuration files.
 This command is a convenient way to check whether the execution plan for a set of changes matches your expectations without making any changes to real resources or to the state.

+You can use `terraform plan -destroy`to preview the behaviour of a terraform destroy command.

 ##### Apply
 It's used to apply the changes required to reach the desired state of the configuration.
 Terraform apply will also write data to the terraform.tfstate fole.